 This section should explain the legislation and policies controlling the approvals process.
 Reference should be made to the Queensland Environmental Protection Act 1994 and other relevant Queensland laws.
-Any requirements of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 should also be included.
+Any requirements of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, Native